“How do you make money?”

 That is not the case with the one-time fee model.
 With the other two fee-only models, the advisor gives advice to the client.
 After that, the adviser simply hopes that the client will actually follow through on their prescribed financial planning To-Do’s.

-Monthly retainers can start as low as $99/month.
-But, they can also go up to several thousand dollars a year.
+Ongoing retainers can start as low as $99/month.
+But, the price can go up to several thousand dollars a year.
 You can find fee-only financial planners working on the retainer model at the XY Planning Network.

 Assets Under Management (AUM) Billing